These Strawberries & Champagne Cake Balls are perfect for New Year’s Eve, Valentine’s Day, Bridal Showers and so much more!

 And yes, they’re pretty sweet.
 With strawberries, champagne, and white chocolate, how could they not be?

-- 24 oz. white chocolate melting wafers or chocolate chips
+- 24 ounces white chocolate melting wafers or chocolate chips

 - 2 tablespoons vegetable oil